Deirdre Sheerin, CEO/Executive Director

 Julie joined Sweetwater Spectrum in 2013.
 Since

 moving to California in 1991, she has worked as magazine editor, freelance

 writer, and winery executive.
 At Sweetwater, she focuses on office administration and a variety of

 special projects designed to support Life With Purpose.
 Julie has a BFA in Creative Writing from Stephens College in Columbia, Missouri.

-Susie Phillips, Enrichment Activity Coordinator
+Suzanne Phillips, Enrichment Activity and Volunteer Coordinator

 followed the evolution of Sweetwater Spectrum from an empty field to the thriving